Relevant. Purposeful. Selected for you.

 Interested in joining?
 Contact Patrick Rabiecki.

-A Meet & Greet was held on April 30 to kick off this next round of exploration.
-If you missed the kick off, but would still like to join the group, contact Patrick Rabiecki.
+If you would still like to join the group, contact Patrick Rabiecki.

 Second book: For Every One by Jason Reynolds